filamentgroup/fixed-sticky/README.md

 CSS position:sticky is really in its infancy in terms of browser support.
 In stock browsers, it is currently only available in iOS 6.

-In Chrome you can enable it by navigating to `chrome://flags` and enabling experimental “WebKit features” or “Web Platform features” (Canary).
+~~In Chrome you can enable it by navigating to `chrome://flags` and enabling experimental “WebKit features” or “Web Platform features” (Canary).~~ Chrome temporarily removed their native `position: sticky` implementation.

 In Firefox you you can go to `about:config` and set `layout.css.sticky.enabled` to "true".